SwapneelM/DeepJet/README.md

   convertFromRoot.py -i /path/to/the/root/ntuple/list_of_root_files.txt -o /output/path/that/needs/some/disk/space -c TrainData_deepCSV
   ```
   You can create your own class and utilise `-c TrainData_myclass` eventually.

-  This step can take a while.
+  This conversion can take a while (~5-9 mins. on lxplus for a file of ~700MB).

 - prepare the training file and the model.
-Please refer to DeepJet/Train/XXX_template.reference.py
+Please refer to `DeepJet/Train/TrainData_deepCSV.py`

 Training